eyworldwide/Lemon/README.md

 # Lemon

-A tool for compress images.
+A tool for compressing images.
 Based on [Electron](http://electron.atom.io/).

 ### Screen shot